sourabhbhavsar007/recipe-management-system/README.md

 ```

-- Create Recipe
+- Add Recipe
-	- Create recipe service is used to create new recipe.
-Following is the api url and sample json.
+	- Adds new recipe.
+Following is the api endpoint and sample json.
 It is POST request which accepts JSON body for recipe.

 ```
 		POST